Parent Guide

 Indigenous youth — Toronto

 Getting the right mental health support starts with the right diagnosis.
-If you haven't received an autism assessment yet, that's the first step.
+If you haven\'t received an autism assessment yet, that\'s the first step.
 If you have, explore what you can access now while waiting for other services.

 This page is part of the Family Resources topic cluster.
 Support resources for families.

-Commitment to Accuracy: Our data is independently verified against official government reports (FAO, MCCSS), peer-reviewed scientific literature, and accessible public records.
-Last updated: February 1, 2026.
+Commitment to Accuracy: Our data is verified against official government reports (FAO, MCCSS), peer-reviewed scientific literature, and accessible public records.
+Last updated: March 24, 2026.